-Shortcut Action Right Click + Delta OR Control + Right Click (on Studio Rack) Toggles all Delta buttons: first Off, then On.
-Right Click + Solo OR Control + Right Click (on Studio Rack) Disables Solo across all bands.
-Right Click + Bypass OR Control + Right Click (on Studio Rack) Disables Bypass across all bands.
+Shortcut Action Control + Right Click + Delta Toggles all Delta buttons: first Off, then On.
+Control + Right Click + Solo Disables Solo across all bands.
+Control + Right Click + Bypass Disables Bypass across all bands.

 WaveSystem Toolbar

 Use the bar at the top of the plugin to save and load presets, compare settings, undo and redo steps, and resize the plugin.
 To learn more, click the icon at the upper-right corner of the window and open the WaveSystem Guide.